-The Bank of America/FleetBoston and J.P.
+Since the demise of "pooling" accounting, the benefits of reciprocal company stock options that had had the effect of denying an interloper pooling accounting treatment are substantially eliminated, and they are rarely used outside of financial institution transactions.
+As examples, the Bank of America/FleetBoston and J.P.
 Morgan Chase/Bank One mergers in 2003 and the Mellon Financial/Bank of New York merger in 2006 included reciprocal cross-options.
-The extremely recent contract providing for the acquisition of Bear Stearns by JPMorgan contains no break-up fee but has an "asset option" giving JPMorgan a call on Bear Stearns' headquarters building for \$1.1 billion under deal-jump and select other circumstances, and also grants JPMorgan a lock-up stock option on 19.9% of Bear Sterns stock at the \$2.00 per share deal price.
-After criticism from Bear Stearns' investors that the price was too low, the deal was amended to raise the price to \$10 per share and to provide for JPMorgan to buy 95 million newly issued shares of Bear Stearns at \$10 per share.
-Given the confluence of the deal's amendment with the date of this article, the impact of the amendment on the status or price of the stock option is not yet known, although its been reported that, among other changes, the stock option has been eliminated as part of the amended deal.
+Financial Institution deals often still include such options because of capital requirements that preclude use of break-up fees.
+As such, whereas the contract providing for the acquisition of Bear Stearns by JPMorgan contained no break-up fee, it instead included an "asset option" giving JPMorgan a call on Bear Stearns' headquarters building for \$1.1 billion under deal-jump and select other circumstances, and also granted JPMorgan a lock-up stock option on 19.9% of Bear Stearns stock at the \$2.00 per share deal price.